sanit4u/monitoring/README.md

  - to check exporter agents, Go to the status->targets
   ![](prometheus_2.PNG)

  - click on the endpoint of the target, it will redirect you to a page looks like below image.
-This displays all the metrics from the window machine (my machine as i have installed in the sigle host).
+This displays all the metrics from the window machine (my machine as i have installed in the same host).
    ![](prometheus_3.PNG)

  - A simple graph can be created out of a metrics with promethues.